MooersLab/pymolpysnips/README.md

 The Jupyter Notebook is an electronic notebook for interactive programming in Python.
 It can be extended for use with scores of other programming languages via kernels.
 It was released initially in the fall of 2014.
+Jupyter Notebooks are very fun to use when developing new code because the interleaved output in the form of beautiful figures provides instant gratification.

-The Jupyter Notebook descended from the IPython Notebook project, which started in 2011.
+The Jupyter Notebook descended from the IPython Notebook project, which was started in 2011.
+The Jupyter Notebook has superseded the Ipython Notebook.
-The IPython Notebook project emerged out of the IPython project which was started in 2001 by Fernando Perez when he was a graduate student in Physics as the U of Colorado.
+The IPython Notebook project emerged out of the IPython project, which was started in 2001 by Fernando Perez when he was a graduate student in Physics as the U of Colorado.
+Ipython is run in a terminal rather than in a browser.
+Of course, Ipython is still evolving and it still available.

 The Jupyter Notebook is composed of cells.
 Code cells can be edited.